j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 nothing more.
 Then it's ~~morbin~~ reversing time!
 I chose to use IDA that has a very useful disassembly feature.
-Because the binary is stripped and has no symbols to provide any help, I renamed a lot of variables in the decompiled code creating a context that helped me to understand better the code.
+Because the binary is stripped and has no symbols to provide any help, I renamed a lot of variables in the decompiled code creating a context that helped me to understand better what is what.
 I will show some snippets and you can read the [full code](#04---ida-disassembly-of-the-binary) at the end of this article.